-9. The Mayor and Councillor Allowances are commencing a statutory process in accordance with Part 5 of the 1989 Act, in giving public notice of its intention and inviting submissions under section 223 of the 1989 Act.
+9. The Mayor and Councillor Allowances commenced a statutory process in accordance with Part 5 of the 1989 Act, giving public notice of its intention and inviting submissions under section 223 of the 1989 Act between 10 May 2021 and 8 June 2021.
+Council advertised the proposed allowances on Council's Website mySay and in the Courier.
+Submitters were requested to advise if they wish make a representation at the 9 June 2021 Unscheduled Council Meeting.